 This content is provided by Brian Altman QC

 Brian's specialisms are in white collar crime, business investigations, as well as regulatory work.
-His practice has included advising high net worth individuals, multinational corporations, private clients, here and abroad, Middle Eastern royalty and the UK Government, on a wide variety of esoteric issues as well as internal reviews and investigations.
+His practice has included advising high net worth individuals, multinational corporations, private clients, here and abroad, Middle Eastern royalty and the UK Government, on a wide variety of esoteric issues, as well as conducting internal reviews and investigations.

-Examples of his other work include advising an Estonian company regarding a potential private prosecution in England regarding a European-wide fraud; a well-known property magnate on issues arising in the course of commercial litigation following false accusations made against him by the SFO; a property developer in an internal investigation of fraud; a high net worth Singaporean client accused of serious drugs offences in Singapore, on instruction by Singaporean lawyers; a nationwide firm of solicitors on issues arising in private litigation under the Official Secrets Acts; a US aerospace company on suspected money laundering and POCA compliance during a $100m acquisition of a British PLC; a public Swedish multinational corporation who suspected it was the victim of a €200m fraud arising during an acquisition by a British PLC of a €1.7bn part of its pan-European business; a Middle Eastern Royal family on issues of international State-led criminality; City of London insolvency practitioners on allegations of fraud underlying the tracing of £100m of hidden assets of a PLC; a well-known credit reference company during due diligence of a target company's systems, bearing on issues of cybercrime and data protection; a national construction PLC on POCA compliance; a significant high profile victim of phone hacking; the Bar Council on the Bribery Act 2010 and its application to the Bar; LOCOG pre-the 2012 Olympics on ticket touting offences online.
+Examples of Brian's other work include advising an Estonian company regarding a potential private prosecution in England regarding a European-wide multimillion Euros fraud; a well-known property magnate on issues arising in the course of commercial litigation following false accusations made against him by the SFO; a property developer in an internal investigation of fraud; a high net worth Singaporean client accused of serious drugs offences in Singapore, on instruction by Singaporean lawyers; a nationwide firm of solicitors on issues arising in private litigation under the Official Secrets Acts; a US aerospace company on suspected money laundering and POCA compliance during a $100m acquisition of a British PLC; a public Swedish multinational corporation who suspected it was the victim of a €200m fraud arising during an acquisition by a British PLC of a €1.7bn part of its pan-European business; a Middle Eastern Royal family on issues of international State-led criminality; City of London insolvency practitioners on allegations of fraud underlying the tracing of £100m of hidden assets of a PLC; a well-known credit reference company during due diligence of a target company's systems, bearing on issues of cybercrime and data protection; a national construction PLC on POCA compliance; a significant high net worth victim of phone hacking; the Bar Council on the Bribery Act 2010 and its application to the Bar; and LOCOG pre-the 2012 Olympics on ticket touting offences online.

-Examples of recent privately funded defence work include successfully defending a man accused of a large housing benefit fraud; a former chief police officer accused of sexual offences; a police officer in a high profile case accused of misconduct in public office arising from the murder of a Bristol man falsely alleged to have been a child abuser; a haulier accused of involvement in a large-scale conspiracy to supply drugs; in appeal proceedings, a large property company accused of breaches of an enforcement notice; a money lender who, having pleaded guilty to large-scale cross-border money laundering, avoided imprisonment.
+Examples of recent privately funded defence work include successfully defending a young man for assault; a man accused of a large housing benefit fraud; a former chief police officer accused of sexual offences; a police officer in a high profile case accused of misconduct in public office arising from the murder of a Bristol man falsely alleged to have been a child abuser; a haulier accused of involvement in a large-scale conspiracy to supply drugs; in appeal proceedings, a large property company accused of breaches of an enforcement notice; a money lender who, having pleaded guilty to large-scale cross-border money laundering, avoided imprisonment.